maplemanju/faq-chat/README.md

-## Greetings!
+# Greetings!

-This rule-based chat bot created in React.
+This is rule-based chat bot created in React.
 See the sample on https://faq-chat.amayadori.cloud/

 # Getting Started with Create React App